TrumanHeberle/VecJS/README.md

 var vector5 = vector1.getMulZ(2); // creates a new vector with the z component multiplied by 2
 var vector6 = vector1.getMulXYZ(2,3,4); // creates a new vector with the x, y, and z components multiplied by 2, 3, and 4 respectfully
-var vector7 = vector1.getMul(vector2); // creates a new vector with the components of vector1 multiplied by the components of vector1 respectfully var vector8 = vector1.getScale(2); // creates a new vector with each component multiplied by 2
+var vector7 = vector1.getMul(vector2); // creates a new vector with the components of vector1 multiplied by the components of vector1 respectfully var vector8 = vector1.getInvertX(); // creates a new vector with the x component multiplied by -1 var vector9 = vector1.getInvertY(); // creates a new vector with the x component multiplied by -1
+var vector10 = vector1.getInvertZ(); // creates a new vector with the x component multiplied by -1
+var vector11 = vector1.getInvertXYZ(); // creates a new vector with the x component multiplied by -1
+var vector12 = vector1.getScale(2); // creates a new vector with each component multiplied by 2
-var vector9 = vector1.getScaleTo(2); // creates a new vector with each component multiplied such that the magnitude is 2
+var vector13 = vector1.getScaleTo(2); // creates a new vector with each component multiplied such that the magnitude is 2
 ```

 ### Vector Division